September 2, 2020

-Due to the coronavirus pandemic, all Iowa County buildings are either closed to the public or are operating on a restricted basis.
+Due to the Coronavirus Pandemic, all Iowa County buildings are either closed to the public or are operating on a restricted basis.
 Offices remain open and will provide service via telephone, mail, e-mail, and online.
 The Probate Office is accepting in-person filings, but also accepts documents via USPS or in our drop box.
-My direct telephone number is 608/935-0347, and my email address is firstname.lastname@example.org.
+My direct telephone number is (608) 935-0347, and my e-mail address is Kanndie.firstname.lastname@example.org.

-Forms and documents for filing with the Probate Office may be brought to the courthouse to Room 2201, may be mailed to this office, or may be dropped in the drop box on the north side of the courthouse off Chapel Street.
-The box is clearly marked and visible, and will be checked several times a day for documents.
+Forms and documents for filing with the Probate Office may be brought to the courthouse to Room 2201, may be mailed to this office, or may be dropped in the drop box on the north side of the courthouse (on Chapel Street).
+This box is clearly marked and visible, and will be checked several times each day for documents.
 If you are coming to the Courthouse, a mask must be worn; and you are asked that if you feel sick, please stay home.

 Your patience is appreciated as we take these actions to prioritize the health of the public and employees.

 If you call my office, please leave your name, telephone number and a detailed message, and your call will be returned as soon as we are able.
 E-mails, too, will be answered as soon as we are able to return them.

 The word “probate” describes the process of transferring certain property from a decedent to the heirs.
 Probate is not required in all deaths.
 Below are some questions you should answer before deciding if probate is required in your particular situation.

 Is there a will?
 If there is a will, even if probate is not required, it must be filed with the Register in Probate within 30 days of the decedent’s death.

 What assets does the decedent have? (ie. Real estate, stocks, bonds, bank accounts, vehicles).